 Natural ruler of the 4th House

 – The 4th House lies at the very bottom of the Zodiac and it rules over the areas of Life which make up a person’s foundation and core sense of self – one’s Past, one’s childhood, one’s parents (in particular one’s mother), one’s Home both childhood and present, one’s private and/or emotional self.
 Cancer is known as the “Mommy” sign and regardless of gender those born beneath the sign of the Crab will “mommy” or naturally nurture those they have emotional bonds with, whether they are related by blood or not.

 Due to its 4th House association, The Past has the strongest influence or pull over Cancer, which is often referred to as the “the sentimental sign“.

 – Bearing a well-fitting shell that houses its body in its entirety, the oceanic creature known as the Crab is said to carry its home on its back.
 In other words, the shell it bears provides both shelter and protection for the creature and serves as the crab’s primary source of security.
 For those born beneath the sign of the Crab, having a solid home base is imperative for them to optimally function.
 This is not a sign that can stay indefinitely on a friend’s couch or live out of a suitcase or hotel in the long term.

-Not only does the typical Cancerian need a solid home base, most born beneath the sign of the Crab prefer to stay in their home as much as possible.
+Not only does the typical Cancerian need a solid home base, most born beneath the sign of the Crab prefer to stay in their home as often as possible.
 The Cancer’s strong connection to their home and heightened emotional sensitivity can lead to the Crab born person amassing things over time but never throwing anything out, due to everything having sentimental value.
 When not kept in check, this tendency can result in the Cancer transforming into a person afflicted with the behavioral disorder better known in the modern day as “hoarding syndrome“.